 Darren McCroom / Nick Santiago

-Although we're online once again, it won't be for long.
+Although we're online for now, it won't be for long.
 This team works out of the box!

-Top Row: Shirley Jo Finney / Dana Woods / Lola Barack
+Top Row: Shirley Jo Finney / Dana Woods / Lola Barak

 Middle Row: Stephanie Kerley Schwartz / Marc Antonio Pritchett / Nick Santiago